Angelmaneuver/task-deadline-with-rtm/README.md

-# Task deadline with Remember the Milk
+# Task Deadline
 This is a Übersicht widget that displays your tasks deadline.
 It allows you to display the due dates of tasks managed by [Remember the Milk](https://www.rememberthemilk.com/) on your desktop.

 ![Screen Shot](./resource/screenshot.png)

-## Caution
+## Attribution
-This widget is not an official Remember the Milk application.
+This product uses the Remember The Milk API but is not endorsed or certified by Remember The Milk.

 If you encounter any ploblems, please report them [here](https://github.com/Angelmaneuver/task-deadline-with-rtm/issues).

 ## Prerequisites
  - [Übersicht](http://tracesof.net/uebersicht/)